kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 # Tower of Hanoi

-The Tower of Hanoi problem is the most popular for introducing the concept of Recursion as well as demonstrating its
+The Tower of Hanoi problem is the most popular for introducing the concept of **Recursion** as well as demonstrating its power in solving what is a problem of medium complexity for humans, even if you are an adult.

 ## Pseudocode